 Electronic supplementary material

-Additional file 1: miRNA profiling of male and female lungs.
+Additional file 1: Figure: miRNA profiling of male and female lungs.
 Total RNA was isolated from male and female E15 – E18 whole lungs and miRNA expression profiling was done using Taqman Rodent miRNA real-time PCR array.
 375 miRNAs were profiled and Ct values were normalized to U6 snRNA house keeping gene.
 The technical and biological replicates were averaged.
 (DOCX 88 KB)

-Additional file 2: Expression patterns of miRNAs that changed significantly with sex and gestation.
+Additional file 2: Figure: Expression patterns of miRNAs that changed significantly with sex and gestation.
 Total RNA was isolated from male and female E15 – E18 whole lungs and miRNA expression profiling was done using Taqman Rodent miRNA real-time PCR array.
 Columns with blue bars indicated male lungs, and columns with pink bars indicate female lungs.
 Each gestational day is normalized to the male E15 time point. mmu-miR-363 and mmu-miR-325 are the only miRNAs that are exclusive to this interaction group.
 The rest of the miRNAs in this group overlap with those present in the sex and gestation groups.
 (TIFF 87 KB)

-Additional file 3: List of miRNA regulators and targets.
+Additional file 3: Table: List of miRNA regulators and targets.
 Using the Ingenuity Pathway Analysis database, the GO Annotations, upstream regulators, and downstream regulators/targets of miRNAs that changed significantly between sexes and with gestation were identified.
 (DOCX 20 KB)

 About this article